dsccommunity/ActiveDirectoryDsc/README.md

 * **`[Boolean]` Enabled** _(Write)_: **DEPRECATED - DO NOT USE**.
-Please see the parameter `EnabledOnCreation` in this resource, and the resource [xADObjectEnabledState](#xadobjectenabledstate) on how to enforce the `Enabled` property. _This parameter no longer sets nor enforce the_ _Enabled property.
+Please see the parameter `EnabledOnCreation` in this resource, and the resource [xADObjectEnabledState](#xadobjectenabledstate) on how to enforce the `Enabled` property. _This parameter no longer sets or enforces the_ _Enabled property.
 If this parameter is used then a warning message_ _will be outputted saying that the `Enabled` parameter has been_ _deprecated_.